anhtuank7c/learn-python/README.md

 #### Module priority

-Python prefer local module over modules comes from different place.
+Python prefer local module over modules come from different places (included Python built-in modules)

-If you have `math.py` module placed in the same place with your current script
+If you have `math.py` module in the same place with your current script

-It will me loaded instead of the built-in Python module
+It will be loaded instead of the built-in Python module

 ```python
 # math.py